Skip to content

 Risks and alternatives

 Risks include bleeding, scar tissue narrowing the new pathway, scar visibility, and very rarely injury to nearby structures.
-Long-term success rates are 90–95%.
+Long-term success rates are 90 to 95%.

 Alternatives include endoscopic DCR for those who prefer to avoid a skin scar.